 The hand ends when a player calls a winning hand.
 The hand also ends if all of the tiles are drawn with no player calling a winning hand.

 At the start of a new hand, the role of dealer passes to the player on the right.
-A round consists of eight hands, during which time the role of dealer passes around the board twice.
+In a full match, a round consists of eight hands, during which time the role of dealer passes around the board twice.
 The player with the highest score at the end of the round is declared the winner.
+In a quick match, only four hands are played.

 Each player begins the game with 25,000 points, which increase when calling a winning hand.
 However, points may be deducted when another player calls a winning hand.